MattEastDev/CS-230_Operating_Platforms/README.md

 *	Game and team names must be unique to allow users to check whether a name is in use when choosing a team name.
 *	Only one instance of the game can exist in memory at any given time.
 This can be accomplished by creating unique identifiers for each instance of a game, team, or player.

-In relation to their game, Draw It or Lose It, you have been asked to:
+In relation to their game, Draw It or Lose It, at one point I was asked to:

 - Explain the operating system architectures for different operating systems.
 - Analyze the differential file system components that represent a collection of data.